lastefoto-ee/lastefoto-ee.github.io/content/en/project/pregnancy/index.md

 * assistance in posing
 * 1 hour of shooting in the studio (studio rent is included in the price)
 * individual processing of each photo (including removal of stretch marks, skin imperfections, etc.)
+* please take both white and black laundry with you
+* a selection of dresses are available in the studio and are included in the photo shoot price
+* family members are advised to bring similar coloured clothes so that family photos look coherent

 Price **160** €